‘Do the best that you can do, be the best that you can be!’

 Spelling

 In Team 5, we have spelling lessons on a Thursday and Friday.
 Each week, we will learn a new spelling rule, which we are able to practise in class or online using Spelling Shed.
 Pupils are able to access this at home as well as in school and during lunchtime club if they would like to.
 Spellings go home on a Friday for pupils to learn in preparation to be tested on.
+We use a range of activities to practise our spellings such as Rollama and encourage the children to practise these at home too.

 Mathematics